National Prison Radio broadcasts strongest ever schedule

 - We are broadcasting interviews every week with representatives from key bodies such as the Ministry of Justice (both prisons and probation), the Prisons and Probation Ombudsman, the Parole Board, Open University and others to answer listeners’ questions about the operational response to the current outbreak.

 - We are producing weekly faith content covering all the major faiths to fill the gap left by the cancellation of faith services in prisons.
 NPR Reflections includes a weekly 10am Sunday service, and Friday Prayers at 1:30pm for Muslim people in prison.
 To mark Ramadan, we are also broadcasting short Ramadan Reflections through the schedule where Muslim listeners describe what Ramadan means to them.
-In addition we’re offering weekly reflections from a Humanist perspective in partnership with Humanists UK.
+In addition we’re offering weekly reflections from a Humanist perspective in partnership with Humanists UK, and we work with Jewish, Pagan, Sikh, Buddhist and Hindu chaplains to provide regular faith services.

 - Our partnership with CFO3, which offers services in prisons to people who have difficulty accessing some mainstream services, continues in our breakfast show Porridge, providing updates on key resettlement services which may be disrupted as a result of the outbreak.